krosenfeld/scatterbrane/docs/user/brane.rst

     b = Brane(np.zeros((64,64)),1,nphi=4096,screen_res=5,wavelength=3e-6,r_inner=100)

 In this example I have set the source to be empty with a pixel size of 1 microarcsecond.
 Upon initialization, :class:`Brane` creates a version of the source image whose pixel size is chosen to match the screen.

 .. warning::

     The resolution of the scattered (`iss`) and source images (`isrc`) may not match the original resolution element you provided Brane.
 You should access the property through `dx`.

+So in general, the screen has some resolution size (in km) which you can acces via ``screen_dx`` and each pixel in the scattered image is some integer factor of the screen pixel size (``ips``).

 Construction of a :class:`Brane` instance will check some properties: